-Since the Plan is utilized every year as a guide for the Board in determining its funding decisions and also as a guide for agencies in preparing their application, it is important that the Plan reflects the current trends in motor vehicle theft across New York State.
-With this goal in mind, the Work Group is reconvened on a yearly basis at the request of the Commissioner and the Board.
-The Work Group has reconvened every year since 2000 in the City of Albany to revise and update the statewide plan of operation which was presented to the Board for inclusion in the plan at the yearly June meeting in New York City and were accepted.
+The Plan is utilized every year as a guide for the Board in determining its funding decisions and also as a guide for agencies in preparing their application, it is important that the Plan reflects the current trends in motor vehicle theft across New York State.
+The Work Group is reconvened on a yearly basis to revise and update the statewide plan of operation which was presented to the Board annually.